Create a product

 To create a product in Holded, follow these steps:

-2. Click on the "New Product" button in the top right corner:
+2. Click the "New Product" button in the upper right corner.

-3. Enter the basic product information, including a name and description.
+3. Enter basic product information, including a name and description.

-6. Complete your product sheet by including tags and categories, and uploading an image to appear in your documents and catalogue.
+5. Complete your product sheet including tags and categories, and uploading an image to appear in your documents and catalog.

-7. Click on the "Save" button to save the product
+6. Click the "Save" button to save the product.

 Your product will be visible in the listing, under Inventory > Products